Trump Political Advisers Now Raising Money For His 'America First' Agenda

 Robert Weissman, president of Public Citizen, a progressive group, says America First Policies differs from other 501(c)(4)s in that it is tied to a sitting president and aims to promote his agenda.
 But that is not unprecedented, Weissman says.

-Another group, Organizing for Action, promotes President Obama's agenda, but it voluntarily reveals its donors.
+Another group, Organizing for Action, promotes former President Barack Obama's agenda, but it voluntarily reveals its donors.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.